MicrosoftDocs/Viva/Viva/goals/postgresql-integration.md

 Once you have configured the connection, the next step is to start linking OKRs to the PostgreSQL databases.

-1. While creating or editing an OKR, select **Connect data source to auto-update progress**.
+1. While creating or editing an OKR, select **Automatically from a data source** to auto-update progress.
 From the drop-down menu, select **PostgreSQL**.

     :::image type="content" source="../media/goals/11/postgresql-datasource.png" alt-text="Selecting PostgreSQL from the list of data sources in Viva Goals." lightbox="../media/goals/11/postgresql-datasource.png":::